11011010/BFA-Frankenstein-Core/README.md

 but with improvments such as balancing and better low level scaling.

 We have joined with a support team to mange the server, the support team and dev team are two different groups.
+# What to expect when you play BFA?
+*Bugs, there is no way to fix everything and it is not my short time goal.
+*A playable mostly blizzlike experience, but the low level balancing will not be blizzlike.

 <br>